trouseredApe/metrics-agent/README.md

 ```

-If everything worked correctly you should see the app running on `localhost:8080 `
+If everything worked correctly you should see the app running at `localhost:8080 `
+and you can access the in-memory database at`localhost:8080/h2-console`

 ## Running the tests